 Filing for bankruptcy may seem like an extreme measure but it is one of the “tools” in your foreclosure avoidance toolbelt.
 When you file for bankruptcy, you indicate to all of your creditors that you are no longer able to pay your bills.
 Filing for bankruptcy will put a stop to the foreclosure process because all creditors must stop the collection process.

 Filing for bankruptcy, though, is a little extreme: it may require you to sell off some of your assets in order to pay off your creditors.
 And, a bankruptcy will remain on your credit score for many years, which could impact everything from getting a loan to getting a car… even getting a job.
 So this shouldn’t be your first line of defense!

 Strategy #3.
 Short sale help for a foreclosure in Southeast Michigan

 A short sale is the third strategy — this is where you sell your home and put the proceeds of the sale toward the amount owing on your mortgage loan.
 A short sale is a preferred method for people facing foreclosure because it is proactive, fast, and very effective.

 - It’s proactive, which means that you take matters into your own hands (that’s a major stress eliminator because so much of the stress of foreclosure comes from the process being completely out of your control).

 - It’s fast — in some cases, you can sell your home in as little as a week!
-That’s also because it’s local: You can get help for foreclosure in Detroit since organizations like Detroit4Cash, LLC. help people going through short sales.
+That’s also because it’s local: You can get help for foreclosure in Southeast Michigan since organizations like Detroit4Cash, LLC. help people going through short sales.